Table of Contents

 Why should you consider it for your next espresso?

 The French Press method is loved because it enables almost anyone to make good cups of coffee—and yes, espresso too.

-These presses are found in almost any major store and they’re less expensive than state of the art machines.
+French Press are found in almost any major store and they’re less expensive than state of the art machines.

 And if you practice enough they can deliver the same quality of coffee as high end coffee makers.

 They’re also ideal for households since you can make two or three cups at a time.

 This makes for less wastage of coffee compared to large machines.

 Often too much coffee is made and you have to throw the cold liquid out at the end of the day.